i5k/i5k.github.io/_pages/outreach.md

 __[Past Activities](#past)__<br>

 __The i5k Community is i5k’s best asset!__<br>
-This site contains information on many ways you can engage with other members of the i5k Community to promote arthropod genomic research and researchers within the global genomics community.
+We aim to strengthen the network of i5k Community researchers through informational content and career building opportunities and promote arthropod genomic research within the global genomics community.

 <a name="social"></a>
 ## **Connect with the i5k Community**